xcart/xcart-docs/_pages/kb_en/shipping/custom_table_rates.md

     ![]({{site.baseurl}}/attachments/9306242/9437472.png)

     But in any case you should remember that all these fields pertain to the first row of your custom rates table, and all of them are intended for your first shipping rate.
-    To create a shipping rate, you will need to adjust the values in the fields of this table so that they form a rule according to which the shipping rate is calculated.
+    To create a shipping rate, you will need to adjust the values in the fields of this table so that they form a rule according to which the shipping rate will be calculated.
-    If necessary, you can to add more table rows for more rates.
+    If necessary, you can add more table rows for more rates.
 In the end, be sure to save your changes.

-    Let's configure a following custom rates table as a sample that will allow us to offer our customers:
+    Let's configure a custom rates table that will allow us to offer our customers:

-    *   $7 flat rate shipping for orders with a subtotal of up to $50 - if the order weight is up to 10 lb,
+    *   $7 flat rate shipping for orders with a subtotal of up to $50 - if the order weight is up to 10 lb;
-    *   free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb,
+    *   free shipping for orders with a subtotal of $50 or more - if the order weight is up to 10 lb;
     *   $10 flat rate shipping for orders weighing over 10 lb.

     Our first rate needs to be "$7 flat rate shipping for orders with a subtotal of up to $50 - if the order weight is up to 10 lb".
 To get this rate, we need to configure the first row in the table as follows: